abrookins/andrewbrookins.com/_posts/2018-12-18-what-are-we-doing-here-software-engineering-ethics.md

 ## The Intersection of Software Engineering and the Common Good

+If the common good is the set of interests and facilities that a society thinks are important and should be accessible to all members, then we can look in two places to understand what, exactly, we should do to serve the common good.

+The first place we should look is laws and extrajudicial mandates.
+In a democratic society, laws are usually created in response to modern political thinking about shared interests and facilities.

+The second place we should look is in ourselves.
+What interests do _we_ think are important, to what facilities do _we_ think everyone should have access?
+A society is just a group of individuals, after all.

 ### Legal and Practical Intersections with the Common Good

-The state legislates exactly where some domains intersect with the common good.
+Laws often describe exactly where some domains intersect with the common good.
 However, in the U.S., that is only partially the case for software engineering.

-The Health Insurance Portability and Accountability Act of 1996 (HIPAA) mandates controls to protect the privacy and security of certain health information[^6].
+The Health Insurance Portability and Accountability Act of 1996 (HIPAA) enforces controls to protect the privacy and security of certain health information[^6].
 However, HIPAA only covers medical information -- and a subset of that.

 Credit card companies mandate following the Payment Card Industry Data Security Standard (PCI DSS) if a business processes credit card transactions.
 That means any system we build that does so must be PCI compliant, or credit card companies will fine the owners of these systems.

 State laws muddy the picture as well.
-Across the U.S., several laws and business codes exist to protect consumer privacy [^7].
+Across the U.S., several laws and business codes exist to protect consumer privacy[^7].
 But there is no unifying federal framework that specifies the general contract between software engineers and the common good, in law or otherwise.

 ### General Intersections with the Common Good